-- 1. An ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadlydefined engineering problems appropriate to the discipline - 2.
-An ability to design systems, components, or processes meeting specified needs for broadly-defined engineering problems appropriate to the discipline - 3.
-An ability to apply written, oral, and graphical communication in broadly-defined technical and non-technical environments; and an ability to identify and use appropriate technical literature - 4.
-An ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes - 5.
-An ability to function effectively as a member or leader on a technical team - 6.
-A commitment to the application of professional and ethical responsibilities, to the respect for diversity and quality and to the demonstration of continuous improvement
+- 1. An ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadly defined engineering problems appropriate to the discipline. - 2.
+An ability to design systems, components, or processes meeting specified needs for broadly defined engineering problems appropriate to the discipline, specifically the application of circuit analysis and design, computer programming, associated software, analog and digital electronics, microcomputers, and engineering standards to the building, testing, operation, and maintenance of electrical/electronic(s) systems; and the ability to analyze, design, and implement control systems, instrumentation systems, communications systems, computer systems. - 3.
+An ability to apply written, oral, and graphical communication in broadly defined technical and non-technical environments, and the ability to identify and use appropriate technical literature. - 4.
+An ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes and to apply project management techniques to electrical/electronic(s) and/or computer systems. - 5.
+An ability to function effectively as a member or leader on a technical team. - 6.
+A commitment to professional responsibilities, ethical responsibilities, respect for diversity and quality, and continuous improvement.